Sparronator9999/YAMDCC/README.md

   - Development of a CLI application for YAMDCC has started, but isn't publicly available yet
     - The CLI is missing a *lot* of features, and could do with a rewrite.
-- [ ] GPU switch support *(currently being researched)*
-- [ ] Support for editing laptop config registers using the GUI/CLI
+- [ ] Re-work setup experience
-  - This would allow for creating configs for other laptop brands from the config UI
-  - Currently, the only way to do this is to edit the XML directly.
+  - Currently the Config Editor handles managing service installation, but this should probably be done in an installer/separate application.
+  - All MSI laptops appear to have one of two EC configurations.
+In the future, I plan to first ask which generation of laptop they have (10th-gen Intel or later, or 9th-gen Intel or older), then implement auto-detection of laptop generation in the future once I figure out when laptops with AMD chips started using the "2nd-gen" EC layout.
 - [ ] Plugin system for additional optional features *(needs research)*
-- [ ] Re-work install experience
-  - Currently the Config Editor handles managing service installation, but this should probably be done in an installer/separate application.
 - [ ] Support for keyboard mic/speaker mute LEDs
   - Apparently this isn't handled by hardware/Windows, but after [reverse-engineering Apple's Boot Camp](https://github.com/Sparronator9999/OpenBootCamp) to get keyboard shortcuts working without it, I really shouldn't be surprised anymore.
+- [ ] GPU switch support
+  - Research for this feature has stalled.
+Since my laptop doesn't appear to support this feature, this may be removed from the planned features in the future unless someone else figures out how to control the GPU switch without MSI Center/Feature Manager.
 - [ ] .NET support
   - Mandatory for Linux support
   - The GUI *should* compile on .NET 8 (and in fact *has* been compiled on .NET 8 before).